My site won't load in the Sitebuilder

 If, after going through the above steps, your page still isn't loading it may be because of text that has been pasted from MS Word, or broken HTML code.

-If you are using Internet Explorer 9/10/11 and the text on your site is not showing, you need to turn off Compatibility View.
+Currently, we only support Internet Explorer 11 or newer.
+If you are using Internet Explorer 11 and the text on your site is not showing, you need to turn off Compatibility View.
 To do this, click on the Compatibility View button of your browser (next to the refresh button) and add Yola to the Compatibility settings.
 For more information, see: https://support.google.com/mail/answer/181472?hl=en.

 Do not copy and paste directly from MS Word or any other external sources!